 Git commit -m push

-The other advantage in keeping up with your projects with a versioning system is that you’ll be able to consult your previous projects in an easier way.
+The other advantage of keeping up with your projects with a versioning system is that you’ll be able to consult your previous projects.
 Imagine you face an issue you already encountered in a previous project.
-If you documented your commit, which contains only that precise part of the development, you’ll be able to refer to it to find the solution instead of doing the whole Google-Stack Overflow-try-fail-try-fail-Stack Overflow-try-almost succeed-try-fail… loop all again.
-Way faster!
+If you documented your commit well, you’ll be able to refer to it to find the solution easily instead of doing the whole Google-Stack Overflow-try-fail-try-fail-Stack Overflow-try-almost succeed-try-fail… loop all again.

-Writing your own tutorials, just for you or to share with your coworkers, will also allow you to perform tasks quicker and in a more efficient way.
+Writing your own tutorials, just for you or to share with your coworkers (or on your blog), will also allow you to perform tasks quicker and in a more efficient way.

 Let the machine do the job for you: Rescue Time

 If you only want to quantify the amount of time spent on a project, you might use an automated solution.
-I first installed Rescue Time in order to lower the time I was spending on social networks, but I found out it was also a great tool to tell me how much work I had provided on the week and be aware of the efforts I was putting in my freelance job at the time.
-Just be careful because opening your IDE or any other software on your computer will make Rescue Time start counting time, even if you’re not at it, and you don’t want to bias the results.
+I first installed Rescue Time in order to reduce the time I was spending on social networks, but I found out it’s also a great tool to tell me how much work I’ve done during the week and be aware of the efforts I was putting in my freelance job at the time.

 A few more tips to develop softwares faster